Laboratories and classrooms

 Laboratory of heat engines

-The state-of-the-art equipment, which the laboratory owned, allowed research of various engines and machines brought to the institute for testing.
+The state-of-the-art equipment within the laboratory's possession, allowed carrying out multifaceted research of various engines and machines brought to the Institute for testing.

 Electric power station

-The power station served the role for both, the illuminating the university campus, its educational and residential buildings as well as for training purposes – the classes in Electrical Engineering and Steam Mechanics were held there.
+The power station served for both illuminating the institute campus, its educational and residential buildings and for training purposes - classes on electrical engineering and steam mechanics were held there.

 The laboratory was housed in a special building adjacent to the water supply tower from the south-east.
-It was originally given a machine-like character.
-Practical classes in General Hydraulics and Machine Studies were to teach the students different methods and techniques of turbine and pump testing under various conditions of pressure, speed and load.
+It was originally meant as for machine studies.
+Practical classes in general hydraulics and machine studies were intended to teach students different methods and techniques of turbine and pump testing under all sorts of pressure, speed and loading conditions.

 Laboratory of electrical machines

-The equipment of Grand machine hall included the samples of electrical power engineering produced in the leading plants of Russia and Europe.
-The main objective of students’ practical classes was not only to get familiar with the general methods of electrical machine studies but also to develop a critical approach to their design features as well as to identify the strengths and weaknesses of the equipment under study.
-In 1910 a new Tram Department was opened in the laboratory presenting traction engines.
+The equipment of the Grand Machine Hall included samples of electrical power engineering produced at the leading plants of Russia and Europe.
+The main objective of students' practical classes was not only to get familiar with the general methods of electrical machine analysis, but also to develop a critical approaches to their design features, ability to identify their constructive features, detect strengths and weaknesses of the equipment under the study.
+In 1910, a new tram section presenting traction engines was opened in the laboratory.

 Laboratory of strength of materials

-A large Chemistry classroom for 400 people was designed for the students of all departments.
-Excellent illumination and acoustics made it a model for all Russian institutes.
+A large chemistry lecture theater for 400 people was designed for the students of all departments.
+Excellent illumination and acoustics made it a model lecture hall for all Russian institutes.

-In total at any one time up to 1000 students were able to study in the Chemistry Building.
-In the laboratories of general, metallurgical and mineralogical chemistry with the room of identification test every student was supposed to have a separate table with special feed of water, gas and electric current and also with a full range of chemicals and glassware to perform practical tasks.
+Up to 1000 students could be studying at the same time at the Chemistry Building.
+In the laboratories of general chemistry, metallurgy and mineralogy with a cabinet of qualitative testing each student was provided with an individual table with feed of water, gas or electric power and also with a full range of chemicals and glassware to perform practical tasks.

 The laboratories consisted of two sections.
-In the first section students did the tasks on basic physical measurements and in the second one they performed the tasks on optics, magnetism and electricity.
+While in the first section students were doing the tasks on basic physical measurements, in the second one they performed tasks on optics, magnetism and electricity.

-The entire third floor of the main academic building was given to the drawing offices.
-The most prominent among them was the drawing office of the Shipbuilding Department.
-The floor in this drawing office was a carefully aligned black platform, the so-called “loft”, which served for drawing life-size parts of the ship.
+Drawing rooms occupied the entire third floor of the main academic building.
+The most prominent one among them was the drawing room of the Shipbuilding Department.
+Its floor was made as a carefully aligned black platform, the so-called "loft", which served for drawing full-size parts of the ship.

 Museum of product samples

-The cabinets and showcases of the museum housed various collections of industrial and agricultural product samples mainly produced in Russia.
-At the museum there also were mechanical, chemical and electrical laboratories that did the analysis of the goods properties as well as certified these goods
+The cabinets and showcases of the museum housed collections of industrial and agricultural product samples, mainly of domestic production.
+Mechanical, chemical and electrical laboratories were affiliated with the museum that and performed the properties analysis of the goods and their certification.

-A spacious lobby, vaulted corridors with high arched windows, a wide main staircase, architecture and the interior of indoor premises gave the sanctuary of sciences a monumental character.
-It took a few more years to finish some rooms and buildings.
+A spacious lobby, vaulted corridors with high arched windows, a wide main staircase, architecture and the interior of indoor premises gave a monumental look to the temple of sciences.
+It took a few more years for the full completion of some rooms and buildings.
 For example, the hall of the Fundamental Library was opened only in 1905.
-The interior was also designed upon E.F.
-Virrikh’s project, who used reinforced concrete structures in the construction of the arch.
+The interior was also designed after a E.F.
+Virrikh's project, who used reinforced concrete structures in the construction of the vault.

-To illuminate the room better a lantern light was set in the ceiling.
-The interior of the reading room has not significantly changed over the years.
-The furniture from the beginning of XX century is still preserved and used today.
-This furniture was made specially for this room: large oak tables for 8 – 12 readers, light beech chairs, glassed-in bookcases, cabinets for alphabetical and thematic catalogues, desks and writing cabinets for library employees.
-In 1911, the reading room was decorated with a plaster sculpture of L.N.
+To better illuminate the hall, a roof lantern was constructed.
+The interior of the reading hall did not change significantly over the years.
+The furniture from the early 20th century is still preserved and in use.
+This furniture was specially designed for this hall: large oak tables for 8 to 12 readers, light beech chairs, tall library cases, cabinets for alphabetical and thematic catalogues, desks and writing cabinets for library employees.
+In 1911, the reading hall was decorated with a plaster sculpture of L.N.
 Tolstoy commissioned by the Institute Council and made by the famous sculptor I.Y.
 Gintsburg.
-In total of up to 150 people can be accommodated in the enormous double-height library room with the area of 420 m2 and the height of 12 m with extensive lateral choir galleries.
+Up to 150 people could be studying in parallel in the enormous double-height library hall with the area of 420 m2 and the height of 12 m and spacious lateral choir galleries.